 - An email address

 Contact data will need to be collected by premises for each customer or visitor, or for the 'lead member' of a small household group, upon their arrival, or for certain events, it may be helpful to share a list of known attendees with a host establishment in advance, e.g. an attendee list for a wedding reception or funeral.

-Many establishments that take bookings already have systems for recording contact information - e.g. hairdressers, theatres, restaurants - which can serve as the source of the information above.
+Many establishments that take bookings already have systems for recording contact information - e.g. hairdressers, theatres, local authority services - which can serve as the source of the information above.
 Where applicable, this could include taking bookings online or over the phone.
 If a premise uses an existing booking or ticketing system to collect data for the purposes of this guidance, establishments should be mindful that existing privacy notices may require updating.

 If not collected in advance, this information should be collected at the point that customers enter the premises.
 Customers and visitors will need to be informed of the need to provide information upon their arrival.
 The resources below include a poster that can be put up in an establishment to alert customers to this need, and copies of the Privacy Notice should be displayed to inform people of how their information will be used and protected.